joseeden/joeden/docs/021-Data-Engineering/001-Data-Concepts/006-Storing-Data.md

   date: 2/27/2022
 ---

 ## Types of Data

-For more information, please see [Database Fundamentals.](../005-Databases/001-Fundamentals.md)
+For more information, please see [Database Fundamentals.]( ../001-Fundamentals.md#types-of-data)

-- **Structured Data**
+- **Structured Data**: Uses well-defined schema and tables

-    - Easily searchable and organized, like a spreadsheet with set columns.
-    - Relational databases, queried using SQL (Structured Query Language).
-    - About 20% of data is structured.
-    - Example: Employee tables, where each row represents an employee and columns hold specific information.

-- **Semi-Structured Data**

-    - Resembles structured data but allows more flexibility, often stored in NoSQL databases.
+- **Semi-Structured Data**: Resembles structured data but allows more flexibility
-    - Formats include JSON, XML, YAML.
-    - NoSQL databases as storage
-    - Example:JSON file of users’ favorite artists, where each user ID contains varied numbers of favorite artists.

-- **Unstructured Data**
+- **Unstructured Data**: No fixed structure or format

-    - Data that doesn’t follow a model, making it hard to search and organize.
-    - Typically found in data lakes, sometimes in data warehouses or databases.
-    - Extremely valuable but requires machine learning and AI for effective extraction.
-    - Example: Lyrics, songs, album pictures, artist profile pictures, music videos.

 ## Enhancing Unstructured Data